 The battle increasingly favours the Yorkist forces.

-The Yorkists increasingly dominate the battle.
+The Yorkists increasingly dominated the battle.
 On their left, Sir.
 John Lisle went over onto the offensive,just as Somerset’s mounted Men-at-Arms dismounted at the hedged lane and prepared to assault his wing.
 Things were very much in the balance there.

 The Lancastrians waver.